Azure-for-Startups/Content/Content/AWS VM to Azure VM Migration.md

 >
 > [*http://go.microsoft.com/fwlink/?LinkID=529757&clcid=0x409*](http://go.microsoft.com/fwlink/?LinkID=529757&clcid=0x409)
 >
-> Also don’t forget to create the directory and extract the archive as
+> Also donâ€™t forget to create the directory and extract the archive as
 > it contains the needed batch of files inside.

 1. Be sure to enable the password based SSH authentication on the